Special offer

 Diplomatic

-These questions will help you to decide whether they have this crucial soft skill:
+These questions will help you to decide whether they have this important soft skill:

 • Q1: How do you negotiate with clients?